nielsgroen/reversi/README.md

 ### 1.2 Game
 - Takes player actions
 - Updates the GameState object accordingly
-- Returns updated GameState with each call.
+- GameState is made available as read only